 Odell reported in his journal “The first year Jewelweed marched through the bog . . . the second year it started up the hill.
 The third year it went up and over the hill and something is darn well going to be done!”
 Workers were brought in and they pulled Jewelweed for days.
 Moana Odell Beim remembered many hours spent with her dad in later years pulling Jewelweed, particularly in 1945 when Curator Martha Crone reported another major effort to reduce the quantity of the plant.
 Martha had written a year earlier "The later flowers [of the season] found difficult competition in the abundant growth of Jewelweed and nettle.
 The seedlings of the Jewelweed appearing in such great numbers as to take complete possession of the garden.
 The program of their removal will greatly aid the establishment of desirable plants."

 Red Turtlehead flowers in late summer.
-Located at he intersection of the bog trails, it draws a lot of attention from both visitors and bees.
+Located at he intersection of the wetland trails adjacent to the boardwalk, it draws a lot of attention from both visitors and bees.
 The pink Turtlehead (Chelone lyoni Pursh) is often identified incorrectly as the native Red Turtlehead (Chelone obliqua).
-The Turtlehead in the bog is thought to be a cross between the pink Turtlehead - a garden escapee that is native to southern states and the native Red Turtlehead.
+The Turtlehead in the wetland is thought to be a cross between the pink Turtlehead - a garden escapee that is native to southern states and the native Red Turtlehead.
 It has been kept both for the pure pleasure of its floriferousness and the desirability of keeping one of Eloise Butler’s naturalized plantings.
-These plants came from a Mr. Rohl's garden in Minneapolis, 1931, to replace a stolen clump.
+These plants came from policeman Mr. Rohl's garden in Minneapolis, 1931, to replace a stolen clump.
 Martha Crone planted in in 1946, '47, '48 and '57, and has presumably been in the Garden continuously.
 The Red Turtlehead (Chelone obliqua L.) is considered native to Minnesota but distribution in the state is not well documented.
 It (Red Turtlehead) is on the threatened or endangered list is several states, Michigan, being the closest to us in Minnesota.

 Broadleaf Arrowhead or "Duck Potato" is a true aquatic plant growing best in 6 to 12 inches of water, and it would be a mistake to try to grow it in a a home garden.
 The Garden species (Sagittaria latifolia Willd.) is one of 15 arrowheads found in the region.
 It is a a striking plant with a raceme sporting three-petal white flowers that emerge in late summer.
 Tending to colonize when conditions are right, its effect - standing erect - above the water, is quite dramatic.
 Plants can be 2 to 3 feet tall.
 As the common name infers, the seeds and tubers provide food for waterfowl, wading birds, muskrats and beaver.
 While it is growing the plant extracts large amounts of nutrients and metals from the water, while reducing turbidity.